dev-partners/laravel-nova-auditable-log/README.md

 ## Policies

-There are 2 checks available you can implement on your resources' policy:
+There are 2 checks available that you should implement on your resources' policy.

+*Important: in the current version of the package, if you do not add these methods to the resource policies, you will encounter errors creating new records.
+The intent is to make these methods optional in a future version.*

 ```php
 // Is the user able to access the audit log for this resource?